rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 One pretends to be rich, yet has nothing; another pretends to be poor, yet has great wealth. ^1307

-The ransom of a man’s life is his wealth, but a poor man hears no threat. ^1308
+The ransom of a man's life is his wealth, but a poor man hears no threat. ^1308

 The light of the righteous rejoices, but the lamp of the wicked will be put out. ^1309